rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 If these initialization parameters are set with the CDB root as the current container, then the values become the default values for all containers in the CDB.
 If they are set with an application root as the current container, then the values become the default values for all application PDBs in the application container.
 When they are set with a PDB or application PDB as the current container, then the settings take precedence over the default settings in the CDB root or the application root.
 These parameters cannot be set in a non-CDB.

 The default for both initialization parameters is 0 (zero).
 If these initialization parameters are set to 0 (zero) in a PDB, and the CDB root is set to 0, then there is no I/O limit for the PDB.
-If these initialization parameters are set to 0 (zero) in an application PDB, and its application root is set to 0, then there is no I/O limit for the application PDB.

 Critical I/O operations, such as ones for the control file and password file, are exempted from the limit and continue to run even if the limit is reached.
 However, all I/O operations, including critical I/O operations, are counted when the number of I/O operations and the megabytes for I/O operations are calculated.